jlbradley1844/jlbradley1844.github.io/_drafts/royce-idealism.md

     baffles you with caprices, like a charming and yet hopelessly wayward child, or like a bad fairy.

-Ergo, this view of being presents all fact, and no meaning.
-There are a number of ways to handle this:
+This view of Being presents a universe which is all fact and no meaning.
+What then, to do with such questions as meaning?

     The World as Fact is, then, for all of us, persistently baffling, unless we find somewhere else the key to it.
 The philosophers of